 | Luxury Hydrating Serum (with Peptides) | 2 to 3.5 million Korean won | Adequate budget |

-Insider information within th
+Insider information within the

-- e industry:
+- industry:

-- es themselves, but in the substance used.
+- hemselves, but in the substance used.

-2.3 Injection treatments: Botulinum toxin, fillers
+2.3 Injection types: Botulinum toxin, fillers

 Botulinum toxin (Botox)

-| Brand | Price range | Features |
+| Brands | Price ranges | Features |

 |---|---|---|